Martin-Gleiss/smartvisu/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 2.8
-	- new: basic.multistate
+	- new widget: basic.multistate
-	- new: plot.multiaxes
+	- new widget: plot.multiaxes
+	- new widget: device.codepad
-	- new: status.collapse
+	- new widget: status.collapse
-	- new: status.popup
+	- new widget: status.popup

 v 2.7 03.11.13
 	- new: SmartHome.py Montior page